Hercules (1997 film): Critical response

 The Scarfe-inspired animation style received mixed reviews, with Berardinelli labeling it as the film's most disappointing aspect.
 He wrote: "This approach makes the film look rushed and, at times, incomplete.
 It is never a visual marvel – even the computer-generated scenes fail to impress.
 The sequences intended to offer the biggest spectacle – Olympus and the Underworld – provoke little more than a yawn."
 Likewise, Siskel noted his surprise of "how soft and cheap the animation looks."
-Writing for The Washington Post, Desson Howe criticized the animation as being "some of the worst I've ever cringed through, including the corner-cutting junk of Don Bluth movies and every trashy cartoon that passes for entertainment on Saturday morning television.
+For The Washington Post, Desson Howe criticized the animation as being "some of the worst I've ever cringed through, including the corner-cutting junk of Don Bluth movies and every trashy cartoon that passes for entertainment on Saturday morning television.
 In Hercules, ancient Thebes looks like a hastily sketched field-trip location from public TV's The Magic School Bus; and no self-respecting immortal would be seen dead in this simplistic rendition of Mount Olympus.
 Nevertheless, Kenneth Turan of the Los Angeles Times noted the animation "has just enough of a different look to it to make things interesting" and praised the Hydra as a technological marvel.

 Likewise, the music also received a mixed response, with Rita Kempley of The Washington Post writing, "Like the other songs by Disney veteran Alan Menken and his new lyricist, David Zippel (City of Angels), the number gets the job done, but it doesn't topple the temple.
 The score is influenced by gospel, Broadway musicals, processional music and R&B, but its only spice is its variety."
-Variety film critic Leonard Klady noted the lack of distinctiveness of the music writing Menken "is hitting too many tired notes in his sixth animated score" and "there's simply not a song in the piece that has you humming as you exit the theater, and ballads such as "Go the Distance" will require aggressive repetition to register as playlist material."
+Leonard Klady for Variety noted the lack of distinctiveness of the music writing Menken "is hitting too many tired notes in his sixth animated score" and "there's simply not a song in the piece that has you humming as you exit the theater, and ballads such as "Go the Distance" will require aggressive repetition to register as playlist material."

-Controversy
+Controversy in Greece

-Disney intended for the film to have an open-air premiere at Pnyx hill, but the Greek government declined after the film received backlash from Greek critics and audiences, and the film would be renamed to "Beyond the Myth of Heracles" in Greece.
-Greek newspaper Adesmevtos Typos called it "another case of foreigners distorting our history and culture just to suit their commercial interests".
+Disney intended for Hercules to have an open-air premiere at Pnyx hill, but the Greek government declined after the film received backlash from Greek critics and audiences.
+The film would be retitled to Beyond the Myth of Heracles in Greece.
+The Greek newspaper Adesmevtos Typos called it "another case of foreigners distorting our history and culture just to suit their commercial interests".